-However, please note that HAR support in major Web browsers is erratic.
-HTTPolice tries to do a reasonable job on files exported from Chrome, Firefox, and Edge, but some information is simply lost.
+However, please note that HAR support in exporters is erratic.
+HTTPolice tries to do a reasonable job on files exported from major Web browsers and some other HTTP tools, but some information is simply lost.

 If HTTPolice fails on your HAR files, feel free to submit an issue (don't forget to attach the files), and I'll see what can be done about it.